Kambaba Jasper | Stone from Madagascar

 Photo Courtesy of Marco Campos-Venuti

-If correct, it's completely understandable why information about these two different materials has become mixed up and with the continuous plagiarism and paraphrasing of articles, it has led to a great deal of confusion and inaccuracy.
-Photos of the different rocks plus additional information can be found in this article, (you'll need to scroll down to see the thread).
+If correct, it's completely understandable why information about the two stones has become mixed up and with the continuous plagiarism and paraphrasing of articles, it has led to a great deal of confusion and inaccuracy.
+Photos of the different rocks plus additional information can be found in this article (you'll need to scroll down to see the thread).